davelit19/blockchain--digital-signature/readme.md

 The server folder contains a node.js server using [express](https://expressjs.com/).
 To run the server, follow these steps:

 1. Open a terminal within the `/server` folder
-2. Run `npm install` to install all the depedencies
+2. Run `npm install` to install all the depedencies a
 3. Run `node index` to start the server

 The application should connect to the default server port (3042) automatically!